moonymango/enmovito/memory-bank/systemPatterns.md

 2. When a category button is clicked:
    - If it's a new category, parameters are filtered to show only that category
    - If it's the same category again, all parameters are shown
+3. User can click "Select All Visible" to quickly select all filtered parameters
-3. When plot is generated, selected parameters are used to create visualization
+4. When plot is generated, selected parameters are used to create visualization
-4. Parameters are automatically deselected after plot generation
+5. Parameters are automatically deselected after plot generation

+### Plot Management Path

+1. Each plot is created with its own container and clear button
+2. Clear button is connected to a specific method for that plot
+3. When clear button is clicked, only that specific plot is removed
+4. If all plots are removed, the placeholder is shown again

 ## Extension Points